-Before we detail the differences, first let’s understand what these terms mean.
+Before we detail the differences, first, let’s understand what these terms mean.

 Accrual vs Deferral – Meaning

 Both these terms are useful in the expense and revenue recognition policy of a business.
 Basically, these are adjusting entries that help a business to adjust their books to give a true financial picture of a company.
 In simple words, both these concepts come into use when there is a time gap between the actual realization and reporting of the revenue and expenses.
-Or, we can say accrual occurs prior to a receipt or payment, while deferral occurs after a receipt or payment.
+Or, we can say accrual occurs before a receipt or payment, while deferral occurs after a receipt or payment.

 Let’s understand the two terms in detail: